 - Research assistance from professional librarians

-Biola alumni are issued a free Alumni Association ID card from Auxiliary Services.
+Biola alumni are issued a free Alumni Association ID card.
+To see if you qualify for an Alumni ID card, contact Alumni Relations at (562) 903-4728 or firstname.lastname@example.org.
 Your Alumni ID will allow you entrance into the library via use of the turnstile entrance card readers.
 Alumni cards must be activated at the library before use.
 Once activated, simply scan your card at the library entrance and the turnstiles will release to allow you in the building.

 See Library Access for more information.